Luchtmobiel Speciaal Voertuig

 The Luchtmobiel Speciaal Voertuig (LSV) is a small, open off-road vehicle that can be transported by air.
 It is specifically designed for, and used by, the Dutch Airmobile Brigade of the Royal Netherlands Army.
 The LSV is nicknamed affectionately 'playmobiel' (Playmobil) by Dutch soldiers.
+The vehicle is designed to be transported by helicopters, and had three main variants: One for medical transport, anti-tank, and a general purpose one.

+The vehicle served the Dutch army for two decades and is in the process of being replaced by a new a light vehicle, although in the later years it was supplemented by the G280 CDI.

 History

 With the establishment of the airmobile brigade on 1 May 1992, a need arose for specific equipment for this new unit.
 For example, a vehicle was needed to provide the brigade with mobility on the ground and to be able to be transported in or under a transport helicopter.
 This multifunctional vehicle was named 'Luchtmobiel Speciaal Voertuig', which can be roughly translated into 'Airmobile Special Vehicle'.
 The weight of this vehicle was of great importance because otherwise the range and the loading capacity of the helicopter were to be severely limited.
 During the procurement process several designs were presented by a range of companies.
 After a first selection, four candidates remained: